Skip to content

 Principal, OAA

-Matthew has completed projects for Queen’s University, National Ballet of Canada, Trinity College, and Japanese Canadian Cultural Centre.
-He was a project architect for the Art Gallery of Hamilton Renewal and the TIFF Bell Lightbox, and was an associate-in-charge for the Remai Modern, an art museum in Saskatoon, Saskatchewan.
-The latter was bestowed with a 2020 Governor General’s Medal in Architecture.
+He has also completed projects for the National Ballet of Canada, the National Gallery of Canada, the Japanese Canadian Cultural Centre, and Trinity College.
+He was a project architect for the Art Gallery of Hamilton Renewal and the TIFF Lightbox, and was an associate-in-charge for the Remai Modern, a contemporary art gallery in Saskatoon, Saskatchewan that was awarded Canada’s highest architectural honour: a Governor General’s Medal.

 “Great architecture starts with listening.”